LBHackney-IT/Data-Platform-Playbook/docs/playbook/training-modules/Module-0.md

 ### Module 1

-This module is intended for people who want to add/ingest data into the platform so they or others can use it in other tools (e.g. Qlik)
+This module is intended for people who want to add/ingest data into the platform so they or others can use it in other tools (e.g. Qlik).
 After completing this module, you should be able to do the following:

 - Ingest Google Sheets into the Data Platform
-- Write a simple terraform module
+- Write a simple Terraform module
 - Submit a pull request in Github
 - Navigate the AWS console
 - Run a job in AWS Glue
 - View data objects in AWS S3
 - Query data in AWS Athena
 ### Module 2
-This module is intended for people who want to transform data within the Data Platform and make the result available for querying
+This module is intended for people who want to transform data within the Data Platform and make the result available for querying.
 After completing this module, you should be able to do the following:
 - Load one or more datasets from S3 into a coding environment, local and on AWS Glue
 - Learn how to test your Data Transformation in the Local Notebooking Environment ( saves money and is much faster to debug )